-Molecular marker predicts patients most likely to benefit longest from two popular cancer drugsSeptember 5th, 2013 in Cancer /
+Molecular marker predicts patients most likely to benefit longest from two popular cancer drugsSeptember 5, 2013 in Medicine & Health / Cancer

 Johns Hopkins scientists have identified a molecular marker called "Mig 6" that appears to accurately predict longer survival—up to two years—among patients prescribed two of the most widely used drugs in a class of anticancer agents called EGFR inhibitors.

 The U.S. Food and Drug Administration-approved drugs, gefitinib (Iressa) and erlotinib (Tarceva), are prescribed for lung and pancreatic cancer patients but only a few who have mutations in the EGFR gene usually benefit with a prolonged reduction of tumor size.
 The two drugs block the gene's ramped-up protein production, but patients' response to the drug varies widely – from no survival benefit to several years.
 The average is several months.